BtcAutoNode/BtcAutoNode/README.md

 <br><br>

 ## Prerequisites
-A working Debian system is needed with access to the root user (which does the installations).<br>
+A working Debian server base system installation is needed with access to the root user (who does the installations).<br>
 At least 4GB of Ram should be available, otherwise the mempool build process might fail (and maybe other things).
 <br><br>